frainmaster/mathematics/pythagorean triples/description.md

 How do I get to check whether a set of 3 numbers is a pythagorean triple?
 > If you check the python code at the line where it reads `if (h - int(h) == 0):`, this condition approves whether the hypotenuse generated by the 2 initial integers, `a` and `b`, is an integer.

+> You can also just change the number into string and use the `.isdigit()` method instead.

 How do I detect if a pythagorean triple is a multiple of a smaller triple?
 > If we observe the triples `3, 4, 5` and `6, 8, 10`, the only similarity between them is the ratio of `a:b:c`.
 Thus, I initialized a